Skip to main content

 Real-World Examples

-A UK car rated 40 mpg (Imperial) is actually 33.3 mpg (US) — still strong by American standards but significantly lower than the headline number suggests.
+A UK car rated 40 mpg (Imperial) is actually 33.3 mpg (US) — still strong by American standards but significantly lower than the headline UK number suggests.

 40 mpg imp = 33.31 mpg